Cabinet Member – Councillor Gareth Thomas

 To consider a report on the above.

-To accept the report, noting the observations made during the meeting, with a request to see the action plans later in the year.
+To accept the report, noting the observations made during the meeting.

 The Cabinet Member and officers from the Economy and Community Department were welcomed to the meeting.